julianhecker/SeffCovar/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of SeffCovar is to construct covariates for slide-effect-adjustment for epigenome-wide association studies.
+The goal of SeffCovar is to construct covariates for slide-effect-adjustment for epigenome-wide association studies. !Warning!
+This is a test version and not functional yet.
+This package will be available soon.

 ## Installation